JonahJackson1/testing-project-automation/notes/ISSUE_FLOW.md

 - Code reviewers provide feedback on the PR

-- Feedback is addressed, and necessary changes are made to the feature branch

-- Feature branch is committed to again with changes based on feedback
+- Feedback is addressed, the feature branch is committed to again with changes based on feedback

   - Comment is edited on the pull request detailing the changes made based on feedback